Copyright © 2014 Schoharie River Center | 2025 Burtonville Road Esperance NY 12066

 Three years later, we are in the midst of adding an addition to our new building to add a science laboratory and expand our meeting space as well as to make the building handicap accessible.
-We are almost finished - the building is installed on its foundation, we have electricity, water and plumbing.
-We still need to install heating, a handicap accessible ramp, parking, siding and some other miscellaneous tasks.
+We are almost finished - the building is installed on its foundation, we have electricity, heat, water and plumbing.
+We still need to install a handicap accessible ramp, parking, siding, add an extension to our deck.

 There is no other comparable facility in the Capital Region and we hope you will understand how your investment at this time will help create a tremendous resource for the public good, now, and for future generations to come.

-You can make a secure tax deductible donation right here, with your credit card or PayPal, just click the Donate button near the top of this page.
-Please help us preserve a piece of the Schoharie Creek watershed and expand the range of programming the Schoharie River Center offers to the public.
+You can help us by making a secure tax deductible donation right here, with your credit card or PayPal, just click the Donate button near the top of this page.

 We are very excited to announce that the Schoharie River Center will be hosting a Train-the-Trainer program conducted by the New York State DEC, on June 14th.
 NYS DEC is seeking citizen scientists for stream and river monitoring as part of the Water Assessments by Volunteer Evaluators (WAVE) project.